themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 Next up, we need to handle two things: button state (for a little UX flair) and generating our profile as HTML.
 The first part is really easy.
 Notice that here, when our button is clicked we're firing the `.button( 'loading ' )` method we get from Bootstrap on `event.target`.
 Here, `event.target` corresponds to where the click event originated from, or, our `.export-data` button.
 Neat!
 When this fires, our button will display the loading text we set on the button's `data-loading-text` attribute earlier.

 Great.
-Next up, we grab our current user and build our a string assigned to `fileName`, made up of the user's first and last name.
+Next up, we grab our current user and build out a string assigned to `fileName`, made up of the user's first and last name.
 Our goal with this is to label the zip file that will download for the user `First Last.zip` or `Peter Venkman.zip`.
 Just beneath this, we get to the good stuff.
 Here, we've assigned `profileHtml` to the result of calling `Modules.client.getProfileHTML()`.
 This is a [module](https://themeteorchef.com/snippets/using-the-module-pattern-with-meteor/) we've written that will help us to build out the HTML of our user's profile with the data embedded in it (remember, this is why we have the subscription to `profile` in our `export` template).
 Let's hop over there now and see how it's taking shape.

 #### Defining an HTML export module
-Remember that earlier, we explained the purpose of this step being to easily render out the HTML of user's profile with their data embedded.
+Remember that earlier, we explained the purpose of this step being to easily render out the HTML of our user's profile with their data embedded.
 To get the job done, we're going to rely on Meteor's `Blaze.toHTMLWithData()` method which allows us to pass a template to render along with the data context _for_ that template.
 We're doing this on the client because as of writing, the method will only work client-side.

 First, let's dump out the contents of our module and then explain what each step is doing.